mnot/I-D/httpbis-header-registry/draft.md

 The IESG is the final arbiter of any objection.

-## Updating Registrations
+## Updating Registrations {#update}

 After registration, the change controller MAY request that the status of a registration be changed to "obsoleted", request that the change controller be updated, and/or request that the specification document(s) be updated.

 Likewise, the IESG MAY request changes to the registry at any time.
-The Expert(s) MAY act on the IESG's behalf to update incorrect or out-of-date standard entries.
+The Expert(s) MAY act on the IESG's behalf to update incorrect or out-of-date permanent entries.

 All such requests are subject to the same conditions and processes described in {{processing}}.